daisyshah/endeavor/HELP.md

 ### index.js
 outdated, please ignore

+### index2.js
+this contains the working game, minus the photo. instead, the user chases our company logo. everything here functions (mostly) properly

+### temp.csv
+the data used for index2. will likely not be used for the final version of this game

+### temp2.csv
+the same data as temp but including the photoUrl column (doesn't lead to legit images, just two test images)

 ### responses.csv
 OUTDATED: the original employee information being used for this prototype. i cleaned the data in SQL afterwards